 Where can I find animal care jobs?

-The government's executive Animal & Plant Health Agency, which aims to safeguard animal and plant health, explains how its vacancies are advertised on the Civil Service jobs website.
+The government's executive Animal and Plant Health Agency (APHA), which aims to safeguard animal and plant health, provides details of how its vacancies are advertised at Working for APHA.
 One agency role involves overseeing pets put in quarantine as they travel to and from the UK.

-If you'd like to become a veterinary technician for the Army's medical service division, you'll have to send in an online application via its website.
-Those who successfully make it through the application process will undergo 14 weeks of military training to become a soldier at its Winchester or Pirbright sites before progressing to the Defence Animal Centre at Melton Mowbray.
-Here, you'll learn veterinary nursing skills and register as a veterinary nurse with the RCVS.
+If you'd like to become an Army Medical Service veterinary technician, you'll have to apply via its website.
+Those who successfully make it through the application process will undergo 14 weeks of military training to become a soldier at its Winchester or Pirbright sites, before progressing to the Defence Animal Centre at Melton Mowbray.
+Here, you'll learn veterinary nursing skills, military dog handling skills and how to manage veterinary equipment.

 How can I work for an animal charity?

-It's similar with the other larger organisations in this sector, as the RSPCA (Royal Society for the Prevention of Cruelty to Animals) provides career profiles showing candidates the various careers they could go into.
+Other large organisations in this sector offer similar opportunities.
+The RSPCA (Royal Society for the Prevention of Cruelty to Animals) provides job profiles showing candidates the various careers they could go into.

-You could work at one of its animal centres or wildlife centres.
-An example of one career path is to started out as an animal collection officer, progress to an animal welfare officer and finally become an RSPCA inspector and save mistreated and abandoned animals.
+You could work at one of the RSPCA's animal or wildlife centres.
+You could start out as an animal collection officer, progress to become an animal welfare officer and finally an RSPCA inspector, saving mistreated and abandoned animals.

 What animal care apprenticeships are available?

-A growing number of animal care apprenticeships are being offered by all manner of recruiters, from local veterinary surgeries and animal charities to zoos and wildlife parks.
+A range of recruiters offer animal apprenticeships, from local veterinary surgeries and animal charities to zoos and wildlife parks.

-More unusual apprenticeships include becoming a dog groomer for Pets At Home, where you'll spend 13 months working for its Groom Room business.
+More unusual animal apprenticeships include becoming a dog groomer for Pets At Home, where you'll spend 13 months working for its Groom Room.
 The pet supplies retailer also offers apprenticeships at Levels 2 to 7 in its support office and distribution operations, where you could focus on an area such as customer service, finance, human resources, warehousing, supply chain or marketing.

 How do I start a wildlife conservation career?

-With TV programmes like the BBC's Dynasties wildlife series highlighting the need to protect the earth's dwindling resources and ensure threatened species can continue to live alongside humans in their natural habitats, wildlife conservation is certainly an issue that's been brought to the fore in recent years.
+Wildlife conservation is an issue that's been brought to the fore in recent years.
+TV programmes such as the BBC's Seven Worlds, One Planet and Dynasties highlight the need to protect the earth's dwindling resources and ensure threatened species can continue to live alongside humans in their natural habitats.

-It's not just in Africa and other far-off places that require workers to champion these causes as there are many opportunities to work in this area within the UK.
+It's not just far-off places that require workers to champion these causes, as many opportunities to work in this area exist within the UK.

-As a major employer in the field, the Wildlife Trusts is looking for conservation officers to tackle planning issues that concern the nation's wildlife and landscape.
+As a major employer in the field, The Wildlife Trusts needs conservation officers to tackle planning issues that concern the nation's wildlife and landscape.
 Alternatively, you could become a fundraiser for the charity organisation.
-Also, the part-time countryside assistant position is an entry-level role that would give you the opportunity to work outdoors and share knowledge of the countryside.
+The part-time countryside assistant position is an entry-level role that gives you the opportunity to work outdoors and share knowledge of the countryside.

-Most of the animal care charities take on volunteers throughout the year, so if you're looking to enter the profession and gain experience while still at university, visit the websites of organisations you're most passionate about.
+Most animal care charities take on volunteers all year round, so if you're looking to enter the profession and gain experience while still at university, visit the websites of organisations you're most passionate about to find opportunities.

 For instance, those aged 16 or over can work for the National Animal Welfare Trust at one of its animal rehoming centres.
-During a two-week placement you could be working with cats, dogs and other small animals in preparation for a future career as a vet.
+During a two-week placement you could work with cats, dogs and other small animals in preparation for a career as a vet.

-The Game & Wildlife Conservation Trust accepts university placement or sandwich students to work with them for a year.
+The Game & Wildlife Conservation Trust (GWCT) accepts university placement or sandwich students to work with them for one year.
 They take on around 14 students who are tasked with studying insects, mammals and birds.
 They also host research projects from Masters students at selected universities.

 There are also many volunteering opportunities available both in the UK and abroad.
 To read more about what's available, see volunteering with animals.